Fall Handprint Tree Craft (Painting With Pom Poms)

 Instructions

-1. Have the child trace their hand and part of their wrist on the brown construction paper with a pencil.
-If the child needs help, a parent or teacher can help trace.
+Let your child (and their friends) trace their hand and a portion of their wrist on brown construction paper with a pencil.
+Assist if needed.

-3. Glue the handprint/trunk of the tree on the white construction paper.
+Glue the traced hand on the white construction paper.

 Similar Posts